Flag of Cuba: Subsequent use

 In April 1869, López's flag was designated the national banner by the Congress of the Republic of Cuba.
 López's flag was the model for the flag of Puerto Rico, adopted in 1895 by the Revolutionary Committee of Puerto Rico, a pro-independence group that worked under the auspices of the Cuban Revolutionary Party.

 After the United States seized Cuba from Spain during the Spanish–American War, the U.S. flag flew from January 1, 1899, until independence was granted.
 On May 20, 1902, the Cuban national flag was hoisted as a symbol of independence and sovereignty.
 It has been used ever since, and the flag has remained unchanged even after the Cuban Revolution of 1959.
-During the revolution, Cuban president Fidel Castro's 26th of July Movement created a party flag equally divided in red and black like the Angolan national flag, usually in horizontal stripes and often with inscriptions, which is often flown on public buildings.
+During the revolution, Cuban prime minister Fidel Castro's 26th of July Movement created a party flag equally divided in red and black like the Angolan national flag, usually in horizontal stripes and often with inscriptions, which is often flown on public buildings.